-A short fun video describing Transferwise service:
+A short fun video describing Wise service:

 Can the banks reject my account opening requests?

 Yes, a company has the freedom not to accept a person as a client.
-It is important to be aware that following the freedom of contacts in France, a bank can refuse to open a bank account to a non-resident without giving a motive.
-However, in case of refusal, the person could use its right to a bank account and go to the Bank of France to request assistance.
+It is important to be aware that following the freedom of contracts in France, a bank can refuse to open a bank account to a non-resident without giving a motive.
+However, in case of refusal, the person could use their right to a bank account and go to the Bank of France to request assistance.
 The right to a bank account has been instituted in France by the art.
 L 312-1 of the Finance and Monetary Code to allow banking inclusion.

 Bank account opening is subject to the French Finance and Monetary Code against money laundering and Terrorist activity financing.

-Banks request from new clients official valid proofs of ID and a proof of address.
+Banks request from new clients official valid proofs of ID and proof of address.
 The bank also has to check the proof of income and capital before signing the bank account opening papers.